AdobeDocs/commerce-operations.en/help/configuration/cache/redis-pg-cache.md

 ## Verify Redis connection

-To verify that Redis and Magento are working together, log in to the server running Redis, open a terminal, and use the Redis monitor command or the ping command.
+To verify that Redis and Commerce are working together, log in to the server running Redis, open a terminal, and use the Redis monitor command or the ping command.

 ### Redis monitor command